SAP-samples/connecting-systems-services-integration-suite-codejam/troubleshooting.md

 # Troubleshooting

-This page intends to capture any issues that you might face while going through the exercises that are part of the CodeJam.
+This page intends to capture common problems that you might face while going through the exercises part of the CodeJam.

 ## Cloud Integration